2 Kings 14:3

 And he did what was right in the eyes of the LORD, but not as his father David had done.
 He did everything as his father Joash had done.

-He did what was right in the eyes of the LORD
+And he did what was right in the eyes of the LORD

-yet not like his father David
+but not as his father David had done

-he did everything as his father Joash had done
+He did everything as his father Joash had done

 Persons / Places / Events